vimofthevine/kohana-admin/README.md

 administration site.
 There are essentially two aspects provided by the module, the template and the framework.

+** The admin template submodule has to be initialized/downloaded **

 ## Features
  - Template integration, courtesy of Colonel-Rosa
  - Resource handling